stargately/onefx/README.md

 To run a single test case, follow instructions [here](https://github.com/avajs/ava/blob/master/docs/01-writing-tests.md#running-specific-tests).

+## debug

+- `npm run build` to build locally
+- `npm link` to register locally
+- run `npm link onefx`in the path of target project to soft link the lib to project to test

 ## Scripts

 - `npm run build`: build source code from `src` to `dist`